 Official figures show that there are record numbers of BAME students attending university, and while this is encouraging a recent report showed that universities were still leaving BAME students behind.
 While this may well be the case, our own report highlights that there’s an appetite among BAME students that just isn’t being matched by their white counterparts.
-When you look at the number of job applications completed by each group, BAME students are completing 45% more applications than their white counterparts.
+When you look at the number of graduate job applications completed by each group, BAME students are completing 45% more applications than their white counterparts.

 Fig.1 BAME Students actively applying for 45% more jobs than white counterparts

 Women, in particular, are applying for more jobs than both their white counterparts, with a full 50% more applying for jobs.

 Black males are applying for 75% more jobs than their white counterparts

 Our data shows an even starker divide when you break down both ethnic groups and gender.
 The data shows that black males are completing 75% more applications than white men are in comparison to the number of overall black and white males on our platform respectively.